almurn/demo-repo/README.md

 # A ToDo Project
-This project is about ToDo App in JavaFX
+This project is about ToDo App in JavaFX using MaterialFX

 ##Sub Headline